The Role of Morphological Variation in Evolutionary Robotics: Maximizing Performance and Robustness: Results

 The analysis of the modalities with which variations are introduced did not reveal qualitative differences.
-More specifically, the incremental modalities in which the range of environmental variations increase during the evaluation episode or across generations did not lead to better results with respect to the modality in which the range of variations is fixed.
-Overall the best results are produced in the fixed-.3 condition.
+More specifically, the incremental modalities in which the variance of variations increases during the evaluation episode or across generations did not lead to better results with respect to the modality in which the variance is constant.
+Indeed, the best results are obtained in the fixed condition by setting the variance to 0.03 rad.

-Figures \ref{fig:iev-bar-03} and \ref{fig:iev-series-03} show the IEV measures in the experimental conditions which lead to the best results overall, i.e. the experiments in which the distribution of the perturbations on the actions is fixed and is set to 0.3 (fixed-.3 condition).
-As can be seen, the IEV measure reaches rather high values.
-The fact that this condition leads to the best results despite the IEV measure being so high demonstrates, once more, that the evolutionary algorithm can operate effectively even when the signal to noise ratio of the fitness measure is extremely low.
+Figures \ref{fig:iev-bar-03} and \ref{fig:iev-series-03} show the IV measures in the experimental conditions which lead to the best results overall, i.e., the experiments in which the distribution of the perturbations on the actions is fixed and is set to 0.3 (fixed-.3 condition).
+As can be seen, the IV measure reaches rather high values.
+The fact that this condition leads to the best results despite such high IV demonstrates, once more, that the evolutionary algorithm can operate effectively even when the SNR of the fitness measure is extremely low.

+Overall, these results demonstrate that the perturbations introduced in the action vectors during each step are tolerated much better than the perturbations affecting the initial posture of the robots.
+This is probably explained by the fact that the impact of the former type of variations unfolds slowly over time and can be reduced by the actions performed by the robots.
+These variations can thus promote the evolution of solutions which are robust, i.e., are capable to neutralize the effect of variations.
+The impact of the latter form of variations, instead, affects only the initial part of the evaluation episode.

+Moreover, the results described in this section demonstrate that the introduction of large action perturbations enables the evolutionary process to discover solutions that are not only robust to variations but which perform well in general, i.e., which perform well even in the absence of variations.